MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/integrate-multiple-yammer-networks-into-sharepoint-server.md

 > [!CAUTION]
 > When you do a network merge, the data in all subsidiary networks is permanently deleted.

-For more information about administering Yammer Enterprise, see [Yammer admin center](https://go.microsoft.com/fwlink/p/?LinkId=524338).
+For more information about administering Yammer Enterprise, see [Yammer - Admin help](https://go.microsoft.com/fwlink/p/?LinkId=524338).

 ## Step 1: Merge multiple Yammer networks